harryvn/automatiq-cli/README.md

 1. Enter your project name
 2. Choose your preferred framework (JavaScript/Java)

-## Structure

-The project structure will be based on the selected template repository:
+`Note: The project structure will be based on the selected template repository and includes complete test automation setup.`

-### JavaScript Project

-- Includes complete test automation setup with best practices
-- Pre-configured test runner and required dependencies

-### Java Project

-- Includes complete test automation setup with best practices
-- Pre-configured Maven project with required dependencies

 ## License